Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Proposed Distributed EP Detector

-By leveraging the computational capability of the APs, we can deploy partial calculation modules of the EP detector at the AP based on the local information and then send the estimated posterior mean and variance to the CPU for combining.
 The distributed EP-based detector is illustrated in \textbf{Algorithm 1}.
-The input of the algorithm is the received signal $\by_{l}$, channel matrix $\bh_{l}$, and noise level $\sigma^{2}$, while the output is the recovered signal $\bx_{\rmB}^{\mathrm{post},T}$ in the $T$-th iteration.
+Compared with the centralized EP detector, it deploys partial calculation modules at the AP based on the local information and then sends the estimated posterior mean and variance to the CPU for combining.
+In particular, the input of the algorithm is the received signal $\by_{l}$, channel matrix $\bH_{l}$, and noise level $\sigma^{2}$, while the output is the recovered signal $\bx_{\rmB}^{\mathrm{post},T}$ in the $T$-th iteration.
 The initial parameters are $\boldsymbol{\gamma}_{l}^{(0)} = \mathbf{0}$, and $\lambda_{l}^{(0)} = \frac{1}{E_{x}}$, where

 Note that $\boldsymbol{\gamma}_{l}^{(0)}$ and $\lambda_{l}^{(0)}$ are the initialized extrinsic information, and $E_{x}$ is the power of the transmitted symbol $x_{k}$.
-The block diagram of the proposed distributed detector is illustrated in Fig.\,\ref{DeEP}, which is composed of two modules, A and B. Each module uses the turbo principle in iterative decoding, where each module passes the extrinsic messages to the other module and this process repeats until convergence.

-To better understand the distributed EP detection algorithm, we elaborate the details for each iteration in \textbf{Algorithm 1}.
+The block diagram of the proposed distributed {\blc EP} detector is illustrated in {\blc Fig.\,\ref{DeEP}}, which is composed of two modules, A and B. Each module uses the turbo principle in iterative decoding, where each module passes the extrinsic messages to the other module and this process repeats until convergence.
+It is derived from the factor graph with the messages updated and passed between different pairs of nodes that are assumed to follow Gaussian distributions.
+As the Gaussian distribution can be fully characterized by its mean and variance, only the mean and variance need to be calculated and passed between different modules.
+To better understand the distributed EP detection algorithm, we elaborate the details of each equation in \textbf{Algorithm 1}.
 Specifically, module A is the linear MMSE (LMMSE) estimator performed at the APs according to the following linear model